 # 6 Add extra support to your bladder from the inside

 The options have recently expanded for devices that aim to give support to your bladder from inside the vagina.
+Can be an ideal strategy to stop bladder leaks when running.
 Often called pessaries.
-The devices/brands you may see advertised include Contam, Contiform (available on prescription) and Uresta.
-The devices increase in price, partly reflecting the number of times that they can be used – from single week use only to monthly to reuseable for a year.
+The devices/brands you may see advertised include Contrelle, Efemia, Contiform (all available on prescription) and Uresta.
+The devices increase in price, partly reflecting the number of times that they can be re-used.
+From single day use only, to monthly, to reuseable for a year.

 These work particularly well where you or your physiotherapist feel that the bladder has dropped only a little bit (prolapse of the anterior wall/cystocele).
 Yet everything else inside (particularly the uterus) is still well supported.
-You both feel you have created a good layer of muscles through exercise but could do with a bit more support when you are trying to be more active?
+You both feel you have created a good layer of muscles through exercise.
+But could you do with a bit more support when you are trying to be more active?

 ……that you will not use these ideas to make you complacent about a leakage problem.
 Nor as an excuse to avoid the issue of your bladder for another 3 months!

 Incontinence might be “common” (45% of women report bladder leakage at 3 months after birth, even 10% of those after Caesarean) … but it is never “normal”.

 Incontinence is also a sign of lack of pelvic floor support.
 You may need to consider how pelvic floor friendly your sport is (ummm….trampolining….)??
 Or you may need to modify activities to protect yourself from risk of pelvic organ prolapse.